 Thursday, December 20, 2018

-Gabriel spoke to the Kiwanis Club about his background, his journey from South Sudan to Kenya to the United States, and the work that Helping Hands for South Sudan is doing to educate children.
+Gabriel spoke at a Kiwanis Club event about his background, his journey from South Sudan to Kenya to the United States, and the work that his nonprofit, Helping Hands for South Sudan, is doing to educate children.

 Wednesday, June 20, 2018, 6:00 PM – 8:00 PM PDT